Guerin Emig: Coaches, ADs, commissioners must be visible, informative leaders even as games have stopped

 The NCAA Tournament is being simulated by algorithms.
 Spring football has vanished.
 Trae Young is arching socks into a laundry basket, not balls through a hoop.

 Sports encourage us to get out among each other.
-Right now we’re being told to shutter in and maintain six feet of distance.
+Right now we’re being told to shutter in and maintain 6 feet of distance.
 This is as unsettling as empty shelves of toilet paper.

 This is where leaders come in.